ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   should stop.

 * Note that the Spanning Tree Protocol part of 802.1D is not implemented in the ``OFSwitch13LearningController``.
-Therefore, you have to be careful not to create bridging loops, or else the network will collapse.
+Therefore, you have to be careful to not create loops, otherwise the network will collapse.

-* For simulating scenarios with more than one OpenFlow controller configured with the ``OFSwtich13Helper``, use a different helper instance for each controller, and don't forget to change the default controller address with the ``SetAddressBase()``.
-Note that the current implementation don't support multiple controller, so each switch must be associated with a single controller.
+* For simulating scenarios with more than one OpenFlow network domain configured  with the ``OFSwtich13Helper``, use a different helper instance for each domain, and don't forget to change the network address with the ``SetAddressBase()``.

 * For using ASCII traces it is necessary to manually include the ``ns3::PacketMetadata::Enable ()`` at the beginning of the program, before